pedrox-hs/autoapproval/README.md

 ---

-### blacklisted_labels
+### ignored_labels

 Defines the list of labels on PR, which will prevent the PR from being automatically approved.
 For example:
 ```
-blacklisted_labels:
+ignored_labels:
   - wip
 ```
-Assign an empty array if you do not want to blacklist any labels.
+Assign an empty array if you do not want to denylist any labels.

 ---